MechanisM/KnockoutJSLive/readme.md

 # Features :

 - Keep the same state in your UI across clients representing server data
-- Allows you to tag a certain page's viewModel with an ID, which in return assures that only viewModels that share the same idea can update that viewMode across clients
+- Allows you to tag a certain page's viewModel with an ID, which in return assures that only viewModels that share the same ID can update that viewModel across clients
-- Removes the need of your viewModel variable to be named "viewModel"
+- Removes the need that KnockoutJS introduces of having to initiliaze your model with a "var viewModel" variable

 ## How to use :